Finland to deploy coronavirus-sniffing dogs at Helsinki Airport

 Hielm-Björkman added the dogs may, according to preliminary research, be better at spotting coronavirus infections than PCR and antibody tests.
 They “can also find [people] that are not yet PCR positive but will become PCR positive within a week,” she said.

-Virpi Perälä, a representative for Evidensia Elainlaakaripalvelut, a network of veterinary clinics that funded the first stage of the trial, during which the initial cohort of dogs were trained, said more funding would be needed to grow the project, depending on initial results.
+Virpi Perälä, a representative for Evidensia Elainlaakaripalvelut, a network of veterinary clinics that funded the first stage of the trial, during which the initial cohort of dogs was trained, said more funding would be needed to grow the project, depending on initial results.

 Out of the 16 dogs trained, only four are ready to work.
 Six others are still in training, with another six found to be unsuitable for a noisy airport environment.

 Experts have warned that canine tests, however effective, can be difficult to scale.
 Training is time-consuming and expensive.
-Even so, researchers are optimistic that it will come to play a roll, even if it cannot alleviate the demands on the world’s overstrained testing systems.
+Even so, researchers are optimistic that it will come to play a role, even if it cannot alleviate the demands on the world’s overstrained testing systems.

 One of the aims of the upcoming trial, said Hielm-Björkman, is to gather observations on how long the dogs can work in shifts.